wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 ## 4. Configuration and settings

-You don't need to configure chromeIPass.<br />
+You don't need to configure KeePassHTTP-Connector.<br />
-If chromeIPass does not have an authenticated connection to KeePassHttp it displays a red cross in the browser icon and requests you to establish a new connection.<br />
+If KeePassHTTP-Connector does not have an authenticated connection to KeePassHttp it displays a red cross in the browser icon and requests you to establish a new connection.<br />
 [<img src="https://raw.github.com/pfn/passifox/master/documentation/images/cip-popup-connect.png" alt="popup-connect" width="200px" />](https://raw.github.com/pfn/passifox/master/documentation/images/cip-popup-connect.png)

-For further configurations you can open the settings which are accessible via the settings button in the popups, the context-menu of the browser icon (entry is called _Options_) or the tab _chrome://extensions_ on the chromeIPass-entry there is also a link called _Options_.
+For further configurations you can open the settings which are accessible via the settings button in the popups, the context-menu of the browser icon (entry is called _Options_) or the tab _chrome://extensions_ on the KeePassHTTP-Connector entry there is also a link called _Options_.

 ### 4.1 Settings: General